Actual Medical Costs in Injury Claims After Reform

 Insurance companies might try to get you to settle quickly.
 But before agreeing to anything, make sure you understand all your current and future medical needs.
 Settling too soon could mean you miss out on money you need down the road.

-A good personal injury lawyer in Duluth can help you figure out which medical costs you can include in your claim under the new rules.
-They can also guide you through the process and protect your rights.
+A good personal injury lawyer in Duluth can help explain which medical costs may be included in a claim under the new rules, and can also explain the process.

 Conclusion